ksingh7/microshift-plus/README.md

 [Microshift](https://github.com/redhat-et/microshift) is a small form factor OpenShift/Kubernetes optimized for edge computing.

+[Microshift-Plus](https://github.com/ksingh7/microshift-plus) uses MicroShift at its core but on top it provides tools which are important to deliver instant/local OpenShift Environments for Development.

-[Microshift-Man](https://github.com/ksingh7/microshift-man) provides helper script to setup & purge Microshift environments runing on Podman for dev/test/homelab setup.
+This is a prototype and comes with a set of helper script to setup & purge Microshift-Plus environments runing on Podman for dev/test/homelab setup.

 ## Features
-[Microshift-Man](https://github.com/ksingh7/microshift-man) provides the following features
+[Microshift-Plus](https://github.com/ksingh7/microshift-plus) provides the following features
 - Initialize & Start Podman Machine (for MacOS)
 - Set `rootful` mode needed for Microshift's Privileged container
 - Launch Microshift Container